DavidMacharia62/DavidMacharia62/README.md

+#DAVID MACHARIA
+##Software Engineer

-- 👋 Hi, I’m @DavidMacharia62
+- 👋 Hi, I’m David Macharia
-- 👀 I’m interested in programming
+- 👀 I’m interested in programming and am currently a Software Engineering student.
-- 🌱 I’m currently learning python
+- 🌱 I’m proficient in python, HTML, CSS, C, JavaScript, SQL
-- 💞️ I’m looking to collaborate on projects
+- 💞️ I’m working on projects that will have a positive impact.
 - 📫 How to reach me email: davidmacharia1@gmail.com

 <!---